furryfixer/gksudo-pk/README.md

 XFCE 4.14, KDE Plasma 5, LXQT 0.14, MATE 1.24.
 Both systemd (Arch) and non-systemd (Void) distributions have been tested.

 # Logging
 gksudo-pk by default will create it's own log at /var/log/gksudo-pk.log.
 This may be turned off by setting LOGGING="false".
 The entries are a simple record of the attempted calling of gksudo-pk, and are made whether the pkexec command actually succeeds or fails.

+# Installation
+It is not difficult to install this script, but there are no plans to "package" it.
+As convenient as gksudo-pk may be, it is a security risk, so some manual work is needed to discourage the unwary!
+To install, clone or download the files.
+Modify the following if your polkit folders are located differently for your distribution.
+Fron the download directory, do the following as root:

+cp 	gksudo.pk*-env.policy /usr/share/polkit-1/actions/
+cp 49-gksudo-pk-nopasswd-env.rules /etc/polkit-1/rules.d/
+cp gksudo-pk /usr/local/bin/
+chmod 0711 /usr/local/bin/gksudo-pk
+ln -s /usr/local/bin/gksudo-pk /usr/bin/gksudo  # recommended to call with "gksudo" ln -s /usr/local/bin/gksudo-pk /usr/bin/gksu    # optional, not recommended